protubero/beanstore/README.md

 ## Advanced topics

+### Plugin API

+The BeanStore plugin interface `BeanStorePlugin` contains a set of various callback methods.
+Implement this interface to provide re-usable components.
+The lib itself has some sample implementations that should give you an idea.

 ### PropertyBeanSerializer
 Beanstore comes with one implementation of the Kryo Serializer interface to simplify the serialization of your own value classes.